MattMacMaster/DiscordDndBot/README.md

 # DiscordDndBot
-A personal Project dreamt up from transistioning from hosting DnD in person to online over discord to help with the difficulties of online.This project uses two major api's to assist in the development of this project.
+A personal Project dreamt up from transistioning from hosting DnD in person to online over discord to help with the difficulties of online.This project uses two major api's to assist in the development of this project.You can add the bot [here](https://discord.com/api/oauth2/authorize?client_id=769265469306830898&permissions=0&scope=bot)

 # Discordpy
 I use this library as this projects goal is a bot that is available for use on discord and is publicly available for use to anyone with the ability to add it to their respective servers